Alivething/to-do-list-01/README.md

-# trial-01
+# to-do-list-01

-its time to check and see if the vscode works
+Hey!
+This is our first time trying github, django, and participating in a hackathon The aim of this project is to create a web based to-do-list